cityofasheville/bedrock2/docs/etl_formats.md

             <OPTIONAL>: "append_asset_name": true (In the data an extra column is appended to each row with the name of the asset)
             __TARGET OPTIONS__
             <OPTIONAL> "append": true  (By default, data is overwritten in sheet.
 Set to true to append as new rows.)
-#### CSV -winshare
-            "connection": "fileshare_g",
-            "filepath": "/winshares/dont/work/on/lambda/(yet?)/data.csv",
-            "headerrow": "2"

 ## File Copy
-File copy can read and write from S3 and SFTP sites.
-Google Drive and maybe Windows fileshares to be added.
+File copy can read and write from S3, Windows file share, and SFTP sites.
+Google Drive to be added.
 All locations have the same three fields: connection, filename, and path.
 Connections include a type field to distinguish S3 from SFTP, etc.
 ```
 {